Richard Perkins (politician): Early life and education

+Nevada Assembly

+Perkins was elected to the Nevada Assembly in 1992 and was re-elected six additional times.
+He was elected Co-Floor Leader in 1995, during his second term in office, when the Nevada Assembly was evenly split among Democrats and Republicans with 21 members each.
+He became Majority Floor Leader when Democrats won the majority in the Nevada Assembly in 1996 and served in that role until being elected Speaker of the Nevada Assembly in 2001.

+Perkins was a primary sponsor on a number of high-profile bills.
+He introduced and passed Assembly Bill 220 (1999), establishing Nevada State College in Henderson to meet a growing need for higher education in Southern Nevada.

+In 2000, Perkins introduced the Sherrice Iverson Good Samaritan Law, named after a 7 year-old girl murdered by Jeremy Strohmeyer in Primm, Nevada.
+David Cash, an associate of Strohmeyer’s, witnessed the crime but never reported it to police or tried to intervene and was never charged with a crime.
+Perkins’ bill requires Nevadans to notify police if they witness violent acts being committed against a child.

+He also authored Assembly Bill 27 (2001), which prohibited the placement of juveniles performing community service along a highway or at another dangerous location; Assembly Bill 250 (2003) and Assembly Bill 441 (2003), which created Nevada's homeland security laws governing acts of terrorism and related emergencies; and Assembly Bill 322 (2003), which created a statewide alert system for the safe return of abducted children.

-The most significant event during Perkins' tenure in the Legislature was the budget dispute of 2003.
+The most significant event during Perkins' tenure in the legislature was the budget dispute of 2003.
 Nevada's tax structure has traditionally been heavily dependent on sales and gaming taxes.
 After 9/11, tourism was sharply reduced, which caused a substantial hole in the state budget.
-Republican Governor Kenny Guinn proposed a $980 million increase in revenue to fill this hole.
-However, while the Legislature was able to pass the Governor's budget with a simple majority, anti-tax Republicans in the Assembly refused to vote for it and so the budget was denied a 2/3 majority.
+Republican governor Kenny Guinn proposed a $980 million increase in revenue to fill this hole.
+However, while the legislature was able to pass the governor's budget with a simple majority, anti-tax Republicans in the Assembly refused to vote for it and so the budget was denied a 2/3 majority.
 This provoked a constitutional crisis, since Nevada's Constitution requires a 2/3 majority for revenue-generating bills and also requires that K-12 education be funded.
-Guinn called two special sessions of the Legislature, neither of which was able to pass an education budget with the required majority.
+Guinn called two special sessions of the legislature, neither of which was able to pass an education budget with the required majority.
 Ultimately, the Supreme Court of Nevada was required to rule on the crisis, and held that the education funding requirement took precedence over the 2/3 majority requirement.

-During his tenure, Perkins was a primary sponsor on a number of high-profile bills.
-These included: Assembly Bill 220 (1999), establishing Nevada State College in Henderson; Assembly Bill 27 (2001), which prohibited the placement of juveniles performing community service along a highway or at another dangerous location; Assembly Bill 250 (2003) and Assembly Bill 441 (2003), which created Nevada's homeland security laws governing acts of terrorism and related emergencies; and Assembly Bill 322 (2003), which created a statewide alert system for the safe return of abducted children.

 Perkins considered running in the 2006 Nevada gubernatorial election but ultimately decided not to.
-After retiring as a legislator, Perkins opened his own lobbying firm, counting clients such as Newmont Mining and the city of Henderson.